The Gaye Holud - A Bengali Wedding Tradition

 The turmeric is thought to have both medicinal and cosmetic benefit helping the bride and groom to 'glow.'
 Guests take it in turns to smear the paste on the grooms hands and face while giving blessings which is both joyous and emotional to watch.
 The turmeric paste is then sent to the bride where the ritual takes place again.

-Why so much Yellow?
+Why so much Yellow at the Gaye Holud?

 The colour yellow is generally considered to be auspicious and the Gaye Holud is an explosion of bright yellow hues with oranges and reds.
 The turmeric paste is yellow as are the decorations, flowers and outfits making the event a feast for the eyes.